 WPScan WordPress security scanner features

-WordPress username enumeration & weak password cracking (bruteforce attack)
+WordPress username enumeration and weak password cracking (aka brute force attack)

 As already discussed, WPScan can enumerate WordPress users as part of its enumeration features.
 However, WPScan can also go one step further by attempting to crack weak passwords.

 This is useful to do in order to audit your WordPress website for weak credentials.
 Password cracking is achieved by passing WPScan a password dictionary of your choice.
 We are using a subset of the rockyou.txt dictionary in the example below.

 WordPress theme and plugin vulnerability detection